AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 Perhaps Hypri's most impressive engineering feat after its gravity manipulation is its elaborate wind harvesting infrastructure.
 Rather than traditional sewage systems, Hypri employs an extensive network of vents that capture the powerful air currents of the [[World Gyre]] as they flow across [[Usaka]].

-These massive intake vents are positioned strategically around the outer edges of the spires, particularly at elevations where gyre winds are strongest.
+These massive intake vents are positioned strategically around the outer circumference of the spire, particularly at elevations where gyre winds are strongest.
 The system serves multiple critical functions:

 - **Power Generation** – Wind turbines within the vent network provide approximately 70% of Hypri's energy needs
-- **Waste Removal** – Pressurized air channels waste from dwellings through the hollow cores of the spires and out exhaust vents near the base
+- **Waste Removal** – Pressurized air channels waste from dwellings through the hollow core of the spire and out exhaust vents near the base
 - **Climate Control** – Regulated airflow provides natural cooling throughout warmer months and circulates heated air during colder periods
-- **Pressurization** – Maintains stable atmospheric pressure within enclosed spaces despite the city's varying elevations
+- **Pressurization** – Maintains stable atmospheric pressure within enclosed spaces despite the city's elevation
+- **Agricultural Systems** – Powers automated farming operations, seed distribution, and produce transportation

+The crown jewel of this system is the Atmospheric Retention Network—a series of specialized vents and pressure chambers that work in concert with the gravity ore to maintain breathable air density throughout the inhabited sections of the spire.
+Without this system, the residents of Hypri would require specialized breathing apparatus or pressure suits at such extreme elevations.

-The vent system's engineering brilliance lies in its exploitation of the natural pressure differentials created by the spires' heights and the World Gyre's consistent flow patterns.
+The vent system's engineering brilliance lies in its exploitation of the natural pressure differentials created by the spire's height and the World Gyre's consistent flow patterns.
 The result is a nearly self-sustaining system that requires minimal external energy input.

-However, this system does create significant waste accumulation zones at the bases of the spires, particularly in areas where air currents deposit solid waste.
-While [[Sibannac]]'s carpet consumes much of this organic matter, large areas of non-degradable waste have formed over centuries, creating a stark contrast between the magnificent airborne city and its less pristine foundations.
+However, this system does create significant waste accumulation zones at the base of the spire, particularly in areas where air currents deposit solid waste.
+While [[Sibannac]]'s carpet consumes much of this organic matter, large areas of non-degradable waste have formed over centuries, creating a stark contrast between the magnificent airborne city and its less pristine foundation.

 ### Wind Highways and Inter-Spire Travel

-Hypri is connected to other spire cities across [[Usaka]] through an ingenious system of "wind highways"—artificially maintained air corridors that neutralize or redirect the [[World Gyre]]'s natural currents.
+While Hypri itself is a single massive spire, it maintains connections to other smaller spires across southern [[Usaka]] through an ingenious system of "wind highways"—artificially maintained air corridors that neutralize or redirect the [[World Gyre]]'s natural currents.
 These highways allow airship travel against the otherwise prohibitive clockwise flow that dominates the [[Current Line]].

 Each highway is maintained by a series of massive wind manipulation towers that create counter-currents and zones of calm, allowing pilots to navigate between destinations without fighting the gyre's natural force.
 The highways connect Hypri to the three other major spire cities of Usaka: